 The first section of the hike is done on the Pyg Track, which is plenty wide enough for you to share with all the families, school groups and dogs.
 But as soon as you start to gain elevation the trail forks away from the main route and rises up through a steep scramble to the ridge.

 Once you’ve tackled Grib Goch ridge you’ll find yourself joining hundreds of other people in a bid for the summit!
 If you have the time (and inclination), the top of Snowdon is only a little way off the trail.
 Otherwise, bypass it, along with the toilets and cafe, and head south east off Snowdon via Y Lliwedd.

 This section of the horseshoe is even quieter than Crib Goch and offers some more superb scrambling before the descent back down to Llyn Llydaw below.
 Stop here for a well deserved swim, then join the Miners Track back to Pen-y-Pass.

 It’s a big day.
 You need to have a head for heights and a stomach for crowds.
 And there are sections where extra care must be taken.
-But if you’re up for the challenge then the breathtaking views and exiting terrain are well worth the effort.
+But if you’re up for the challenge then the breathtaking views and exciting terrain are well worth the effort.

 - If you’re lucky enough to have good visibility, take your time to enjoy the view!
 You’ll need to stop to do this as negotiating sections of the route needs all your attention.